jingwenzhang1118/jingwenzhang1118/visuals.md

 <hr>

-<h3 class="fighd">CSR Performance and Firm Size</h3>
+<h3 class="fighd" id="#f4">CSR Performance and Firm Size</h3>

-- Large firms are expected to have more resources to invest in CSR activities, which should lead to greater CSR performance (CSR ratings).
-- The left figure plots the linear relationship between CSR performance and firm size each year, in which firm size is measured by the logarithm of firms' total assets.
-For clarity, the scatter plot only shows part of the data used for each linear regression.
-- As shown in the left figure, there is a positive assocation between CSR and firm size.
-Interestingly, the slope of the line increases over years, meaning that the association between CSR performance and firm size becomes greater in more recent years.
+- As shown in the left figure, there is **a positive assocation between CSR and firm size**.
+- Interestingly, the slope of the line increases over years, meaning that **the association between CSR performance and firm size becomes greater in more recent years**.
-- The right bar chart displays the coefficients of firm size by year.
-Clearly, the coefficients, indicative of the association between CSR and firm size, are larger in recent years.
+- The right bar chart clearly shows that the coefficients, indicative of the association between CSR performance and firm size, are larger in recent years.

 <div class="custom-video">
       <div class="custom-video__container">